LLNL/serac/src/docs/sphinx/user_guide/simple_conduction_tutorial.rst

 ------------------------------------

-The most important parts of Serac are its physics modules, each of which corresponds to a particular discretization of a partial differential equation (e.g., continuous vs. discontinuous Galerkin finite element methods).
+The most important parts of Serac are its physics modules, each of which corresponds to a particular discretization of a partial differential equation (e.g., continuous Galerkin finite element method for thermal conduction).
-In this example, we are building a thermal conduction simulation, so we include Serac's thermal conduction module:
+In this example, we are building a heat transfer simulation, so we include Serac's ``HeatTransfer`` module and thermal material models:

 .. literalinclude:: ../../../../examples/simple_conduction/without_input_file.cpp
    :start-after: _incl_heat_transfer_header_start